TathergangBrathering/Alphabetazation/draft/i-fixed-the-build-and-i-liked-it.md

 Don't mean I'm a hero tonight
 I fixed a build and I liked it, I liked it

+They were confused the build is green
+They wonder who it could have been
+I feel like a super hero with a secret identity
+I code at night keep up the fight
+Against all your crimes you commit to git

 #TODO: write second verse
 #Der Build ist grün, aber keiner weiß warum
 #Niemand weiß Bescheid außer der stille Held und er fühlt sich geil